 Each time someone is recognized for exhibiting the core values they share with their organization, it’s a reinforcing factor, not just for them, but for anyone who sees or hears it.
 Each time someone’s work visibly and positively influences the world around them, regardless of the breadth of its orbit, it’s often a motivating factor.

-With so many benefits and so few drawbacks, building more recognition into the day-to-day employee experience is an easy way to bolster success.
-And while in-person recognition may have traditionally limited the scope with which an organization could engage in this effort, the Digital Employee Experience (DEX) offers a wealth of avenues to explore.
+With so many benefits and so few drawbacks, building more recognition into the day-to-day employee experience is an easy way to bolster engagement.

-So, let’s look at a few ways any organization can foster a more recognition-rich culture that supports engagement and retention, no matter what tools are available.
+There are a lot of ways an organization can foster a more recognition-rich culture that supports engagement and retention.
+Here are just a few that apply nearly anywhere.

 Whether your organization is 10 or 10,000 strong, bringing a new team member into the fold is a momentous occasion.
 Every new employee brings their own unique skills and cultural influence to the team, and that alone is worth celebrating.